Introduction

 Welcome to Warrant! 👋

 Our docs site should have everything you need to get started.
-If you have any questions, drop by our Slack Community to chat with the team.
+If you have any questions, contact us.

 What is Warrant?